altoramclean/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

-1. How would you describe acessibility on the web to someone new to programming? accessibility on the web makes it accessible to all people, its a way for people who need to access the internet to do so in non-traditional ways, it helps people understand whats going on the web page in a more accessible way to them, such as bigger fonts,certain color,image sizes being bigger etc.
+1. How would you describe acessibility on the web to someone new to programming?
+    Accessibility on the web makes it accessible to all people, its a way for people who need to access the internet to do so in non-traditional ways, it helps people understand whats going on the web page in a more accessible way to them, such as bigger fonts,certain color,image sizes being bigger etc.

 2. Talk about 3 different things you can do to ensure your website is accessible.
     You can add an "alt"description when you put an image, you can use larger font sizes for those with smaller browser screens,or you can add specific designs like closed captions for the hearing impaired, that way they can read whats going on.

 3. How would you explain the concept of a variable to someone new to programming?
+    A variable is a consisted of building blocks of javascript,it allows us to store values that we can refer to and retrieve later in our program, there are three ways to declare a variable through var,let and const.

 4. What is the purpose of using functions in code?
+    Functions are a way to protect a block of code until they are invoked.

-5. How do you access a key inside of an object inside of an array?
+5. How do you access a key inside of an object inside of an array? you can access a key inside of an object inside of an array by referencing the index then the key with console.log.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.